Plants - Overview

 Native plants are adapted to local climate, soil conditions and diseases.
 Since they have evolved surviving on rainfall alone, they are good choices for low maintenance, low water consumption gardens.
 They are also excellent choices for wildlife, providing food and shelter for many local pollinators and other species!

 Check with your local nursery or garden supply store for more information on native plants such as the ones suggested below.
-Local sources of native plants include the Ferguson Tree Nursery in Kemptville and Beaux Arbres Native Plants in Bristol (Québec), as well as the Ottawa Field-Naturalists’ Club’s annual native plant sale at the Fletcher Wildlife Garden (Experimental Farm).
+Local sources of native plants include the Ferguson Tree Nursery in Kemptville and Beaux Arbres Native Plants in Bristol (Québec), as well as the Ottawa Field-Naturalists’ Club’s annual native plant sale at the Fletcher Wildlife Garden (Experimental Farm) and the Ottawa Wildflower Seed Library.

 Make sure that the plants you choose are actually native to eastern Ontario, not just to North America in general.
 The City of Ottawa has a list of all known plant species occurring here, with notations on which ones are not native to our area.
 There are several organisations that provide great resources as well; for more information on native plants, please refer to the following: